diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 YARN provides APIs for requesting and working with cluster resources, but these APIs are not typically used directly by user code.
 Instead, users write to higher-level APIs provided by distributed computing frameworks, which themselves are built on YARN and hide the resource management details from the user.
 The situation is illustrated in Figure 4-1, which shows some distributed computing frameworks (MapReduce, Spark, Tez and so on) running as YARN applications on the cluster compute layer (YARN) and the cluster storage layer (HDFS and HBase).

+![hadoop_yarn_layout_img_1]

 There is also a layer of applications that build on the frameworks shown in Figure 4-1.
 Pig, Hive, and Crunch are all examples of processing frameworks that run on MapReduce, Spark, or Tez (or on all three), and don’t interact with YARN directly.

 ### Anatomy of a YARN Application Run
-YARN provides its core services via two types of long-running daemon: a **resource manager** (one per cluster) to manage the use of resources across the cluster, and **node managers** running on all the nodes in the cluster to launch and monitor containers.
+YARN provides its core services via two types of long-running daemon: a **resource manager** (`one per cluster`) to manage the use of resources across the cluster, and **node managers** running on all the nodes in the cluster to launch and monitor containers.
 A **container** executes an application-specific process with a constrained set of resources (memory, CPU, and so on)

 ![hadoop_data_flow_img_4]